theodox/ta_101/TA coding 101.md

 Here, the closure allows the increment and decrement buttons to know which field to affect even after the function has fired and the window has been created.
 You could achieve the same effect with a class, using instance fields and instance methods to connect the different widgets together.
 In complicated cases that's still a good way to go.
 However closures provide many of the same benefits with much less overhead and should be part of your design process.

 Closures are particularly attractive because they are space efficient -- however you do need to avoid going too deep, or your readers may not be able to figure out where your variable names are coming from.
 If you are inheriting a variable several screens away from where it originates, at least leave a comment indicating where the name comes from.
 The `ALLCAPS` convention for module-level constants is also a good way to remind readers when they may be seeing a closure variable.

+### lists, tuples and dictionaries

+Collections are the heart of Python programming -- they're super useful and reduce a ton of the boring boilerplate common in other languages.

+It's important to get good use out of them, which means a couple of basic things:

+#### Use idiomatic looping

+ `for item in my_list: `  for most loops and `for index, value in enumerate(my_list)` if you need the indices, not `for i in range(len(my_list))):`

+For dictionaries, prefer `for item in my_dict` for most things, and `for item in my_dict.keys()` if you might be adding or removing entries in the loop.

+#### List comprehension are great -- if comprehensible

+Most of the time `my_list = [x for x in range(100) if x %2 ==0]`  is better than a for loop.
+However if you're finding it hard to fit a comprehension onto a single like it's probably too complex and ought to revert to being a loop.

+#### Prefer tuples to lists if you can

+Tuples are slightly faster than lists, and they have less overhead if you don't expect their contents to change.
+Whenever you're simply answering a question like "what are the objects in this Maya scene using this shader" -- it's better to return a tuple instead of a list, since it's the correct answer now and user's can't accidentally change it.
+There's no way to, say, try to change a tuple while loopong over it.

+Tuples are also faster to create as literals.
+List initializers are fast:

+    data = ['a', 'b', 'c']

+but tuple literals are faster:

+    tuple = 'a', 'b', 'c'

+(Note that it's the _commas_, not the parens, which define a tuple)

+So for kind of constant tuples are better

+Tuples can also be used as keys in a dictionary, where lists cannot.
+So you could for example represent something like a chessboard as dictionary using tuples as keys:

+    Chessboard = {(0,0): 'Rook', (0,1), 'Pawn', ... }

+This is much more efficient than having an actual nested 2-d array to represent the board.

+#### Prefer namedtuples to tuples for structured data

+`(collections.namedtuple)[https://pymotw.com/2/collections/namedtuple.html]` offers an excellent alternative to dictionaries and custom classes for structured data.
+It's far better to write

+    if person.age > 21:

+than

+     if person[7] > 21

+ namedtuples make for more readable code with very little work.
+They are also cheaper than dictionaries and -- being immutable, like tuples -- they are less prone to accidental mutations.

+#### Dictionary idioms

+Dictionaries are one of Python's best features -- an excellent way to handle information flexibly.
+Using them idiomatically is a key to good Python style:

+* Don't forget about dictionary comprehensions:  {k: v  for k, v in zip(keys, values)}
+* Check for inclusion with `if value in my_dict`.
+* Loop over the keys and vales together with `for key, value in my_dict.items()` (or `.iteritems()` to save memory).
+* Use `my_dict.get(key, fallback_value)` rather than checking to see if a key already exists.
+Use `my_dict.setdefault(key, value)` to do the same thing _and_ to ensure that the key is present in future.
+* Remove dictionary keys and values with `del my_dict[key]`, but get-and-remove in one operation with `my_dict.pop(key)`  using `del` makes it clear that you intend to remove a key
+* Use `[collections.defaultdict](https://docs.python.org/2/library/collections.html#collections.defaultdict)` if you have to do a lot of checking to see if a dictionary already has what you need instead of hand-writing an if-check.

+Dictionaries make a very useful alternative to long string of `if - elif - else` comparisons, particularly if you're routing to different code based on some value.
+For example if you were tring to choose between  handler functions based on a selector string:

+     options = {
+        'a': a_handler,
+        'b': b_handler,
+        'c': c_handler
+     }
+     func = options.get(selector, fallback_handler)
+     func()

+is more compact and easier to extend than

+    if selector == 'a':
+        a_handler()
+    elif selector == 'b':
+        b_handler()
+    elif selector == 'c':
+        c_handler()
+    else:
+        fallback_handler()

 ### decorators